-- There are plenty of local support groups at local cancer centres (Macmillan, Breast Cancer Haven, Maggies, Penny Brohn and lots of independent local centres that your hospital and breast care nurse will be able to tell you about).
+- There are plenty of local support groups at local cancer centres (to help you find one near you, here are some links to the location pages of the national cancer support charities: Macmillan, Breast Cancer Haven, Maggies, Penny Brohn).
+There are also lots of independent local centres that your hospital and breast care nurse will be able to tell you about.
 In addition to offering one-on-one therapy sessions, these centres often offer group sessions.
 These may not sound as appealing as a one-on-one session, but if it’s an option, then it’s worth trying it out.
 You may find that being around others who’ve been through the same things to you is actually a benefit.

 - Talk to your GP.
 If you’re not getting anywhere with getting referred by your breast care nurse, don’t hesitate to go and talk to your GP.

 In the same way that talking can help to get something off your chest, writing can also help.
 And with writing, you don’t need to rely on another person to be around when you feel the need to express your emotions – you can keep a notebook to jot down thoughts at any time of day or night, or you can keep a detailed journal about your feelings.
 Express your inner feelings of anger, sadness or fear by writing them down.
 You could even write on pieces of paper that you burn (very carefully) or rip up onto tiny shreds, in order to give yourself some sort of release from those thoughts.